RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 In digital displays:

-• Values directly control LED intensity
+• Values control LED intensity

-HSL: A Perception-Centric, Human-Oriented Model
+HSL: A Human-Based Model

 HSL (Hue, Saturation, Lightness) uses cylindrical coordinates.
 It doesn't care how hardware emits light—it cares how humans perceive color changes.